-“If a business needed equipment to expand, a bank might extend a loan to purchase the equipment and the loan would be secured by a lien," Muir told Business News Daily.
-"The money the business earns from the use of the new equipment pays off the loan over time, instead of having to pay one lump sum for the expansion.”
+“If a business needed equipment to expand, a bank might extend a loan to purchase the equipment and the loan would be secured by a lien,” said Muir.
+“The money the business earns from the use of the new equipment pays off the loan over time, instead of having to pay one lump sum for the expansion.”

-Depending on your business’s financial situation and available collateral, lenders may still charge high interest rates, but collateral and liens function to provide favorable loans.
+Depending on your business’s financial situation and available collateral, lenders may still charge you high interest rates, but collateral and liens function to provide favorable loans.
 If you’re interested in financing, know that just about anything can be secured with a lien.
-However, while it is possible, it may be difficult to find financing by placing multiple liens from different banks on one asset … because most lenders would not agree to accept encumbered property as collateral.”
+However, while it is possible, it may be difficult to find financing if you intend to place multiple liens from different banks on one asset … because most lenders would not agree to accept encumbered property as collateral.”

-Multiple liens can end up on the same piece of collateral if a lender isn't diligent when it scrutinizes a business’s financial history, according to Muir.
+However, multiple liens can end up on the same piece of collateral if a lender doesn’t thoroughly scrutinize a business’s financial history, according to Muir.

 As with any major financial decision, it’s important to understand the risks involved with your loan agreement.
-Before you sign, make sure you have a clear understanding of what the lender is going to place liens on.
-If you default and there’s a lien on your home, for example, this can have obvious major implications.
+Before you sign, make sure you have a clear understanding of what assets the lender is going to place liens on.
+If you default and there’s a lien on your home, obviously, this could have major negative implications.

 “Just like any debt, it is important to weigh the risk and understand that defaulting on the loan could be an expensive choice,” Muir said.

-Another risk area is with personal guarantees.
-Personal guarantees are legally-binding agreements that say you will pay back the loan if your business can’t meet its payments.
+Another risk area to be aware of is personal guarantee clauses.
+Personal guarantees are legally binding agreements that say you will personally pay back the loan if your business can’t make its payments.
 While it is different from a lien, lenders can still establish liens through personal guarantees.

-Wolfe provided an example where a business is taking out a loan with a lender, has a lien on a business asset and the business owner signs a personal guarantee.
+Wolfe provided an example where a business is taking out a loan with a lender, with a lien on a business asset, and the business owner signs a personal guarantee.
 The business owner may be required to accept another lien on personal assets to secure their business’s loan in the event of default.
-If the business defaults on the loan and the business’s collateral doesn’t cover the loan, the lender can then liquidate the business owner’s personal assets it holds liens on to cover the loan.
+If the business defaults on the loan and the business’s collateral doesn’t cover it, the lien holder can then liquidate the business owner’s personal assets it holds liens on to cover the loan.

 There are several ways to finance your business, and each has its own level of risk.
 To get a traditional loan, you’ll have to provide extensive financial information, put up collateral and adhere to lengthy reporting requirements.
-You can also explore other financing methods, like SBA loans, equity financing, crowd funding, and mergers and acquisitions.
+You can also explore other financing methods, like SBA loans, equity financing, crowdfunding, and mergers and acquisitions.

 “If you are in a high-risk business, consider inviting investment rather than incurring debt,” Muir said.
 “Investors accept certain risks that lenders do not accept, and if there is a possibility of default, it may be preferable to share the risk with others.”